solocshaw/yet-another-ctf-writeups/BDSec-2022/ftp_creads.md

 221 Goodbye.
 ```

-We can also filter the above to show only the client's requests (shown in red):
+We can also filter the above to show only the client's requests (shown in red above):

 ```
 USER ftpadmin	.